manno/fleet/integrationtests/apiserver-aggregation/README.md

 # Full API Aggregation Integration Tests

-**Status**: 🚧 Work in Progress - OpenAPI Configuration Required
+**Status**: ✅ Working - Tests Database Persistence via API Aggregation

-This directory contains an implementation for full API aggregation integration testing, which would test the complete flow from k8s client through envtest apiserver to our aggregated apiserver.
+This directory contains integration tests that verify the complete flow from k8s client through kube-apiserver to our aggregated API server and finally to the SQLite database.

-## What Was Implemented

-✅ **Test Suite Setup** (`suite_test.go`):
-- Start envtest environment
-- Find available port for aggregated apiserver
-- Generate TLS certificates (self-signed for testing)
+## Key Discovery: CRD vs APIService Conflict

+⚠️ **CRITICAL**: When both a CRD and an APIService exist for the same API group/version, Kubernetes **always prefers the CRD**.
+This means requests go to etcd, not to the aggregated API server.

+**Solution**: The `storage.fleet.cattle.io` CRD must NOT be installed in production.
+Only the APIService should exist.

+## What's Tested

+✅ **API Routing Verification**:
-- Start aggregated apiserver as HTTP server
+- Confirms requests route to aggregated API server (not etcd)
-- Create APIService, Service, and Endpoints resources
-- Wait for APIService to become Available

-✅ **Test Cases** (`aggregation_test.go`):
+- Validates APIService is properly configured and available

+✅ **Database Persistence**:
+- Verifies data is actually written to SQLite database
+- Uses `QueryAll()` method to inspect database contents directly
+- Tests create, update, and delete operations reflect in database

+✅ **Full CRUD Operations**:
 - Create BundleDeployment through k8s client
 - Get BundleDeployment through k8s client
 - Update BundleDeployment through k8s client